 History: WNV was first discovered in 1937 in the blood of a woman from the West Nile District of Uganda.
 The virus was identified in birds in the Nile delta regions in 1953.
 The mode of arrival into the U.S. in 1999 is still unresolved; however, West Nile virus may have come from an infected bird or by an infected mosquito brought in through shipping ports.

 Figure 1.
-Human WNV disease cases, 2019.
+Human West Nile Virus disease cases, 2019.
 (CDC).
-Screenshot from: https://wwwn.cdc.gov/arbonet/Maps/ ADB_Diseases_Map/index.html
+Screenshot is taken from the following source: https://wwwn.cdc.gov/arbonet/Maps/ADB_Diseases_Map/index.html

 Yellow Fever